Gowdabt/Curator-high-availability/Kafka-to-Elasticsearch/README.md

 	kafkahost : specify from which host server this application need to subscribe kafkaport : port of kafka server
-	cluster name : need to specify which elastic search cluster name elasticsearchHost&port :need to specify host and port of elastic search in host:port format topics :specify kafka topics delimited by , to which this application need to subscribe
+	cluster name : need to specify which elastic search cluster name elasticsearchHostandport :need to specify host and port of elastic search in host:port format topics :specify kafka topics delimited by , to which this application need to subscribe
 ```